google/j2cl/transpiler/javatests/com/google/j2cl/transpiler/readable/README.md

     and each Comparable.$markImplementor(...) was not stripped, even though they are not called.
 See cl/103587701 for a repro case and a deeper investigation of the cause.
+- Investigate the new 'implicitparenthesis' build log warning.

 ## Tracking Closure warning issues
 - https://b.corp.google.com/hotlists/269212